 This post contains affiliate links, which means that if you purchase an item through a link, I will receive a small commission.
+This helps me to fund my blog so that I can continue to provide you with free content.

 If you are potty training, you are dealing with messes-it’s unavoidable.
 However, after potty training 4 kiddos, I’ve learned a few tricks along the way to keep things a little cleaner and I’m happy to share them with those of you who are currently in the trenches of potty training.